 One of the things I always wondered when I was applying for Medicine is what a typical timetable would look like.
 It’s a simple enough question, but one for which the answers I found were never quite sufficient.
 They tended to be too vague or just simply not easily presented.
-So I thought I’d create my own version of this that hopefully many of you will found useful or even just enjoy reading…
+So I thought I’d create my own version of a typical timetable for a first year med student (at Manchester) which hopefully many of you will found useful or even just enjoy reading…

 First things first, it took me a while to select a week which I felt nicely represented one of a “first year medical student”.
 My timetable changes week on week, so every week it is actually slightly different to the week before.
 This past week has the shared skeleton which every week has, so I’ll talk through that as well as the variations our schedules have on a weekly basis.